Why risk teams are still seen as growth blockers

 Communicating risk without blocking progress

-A risk team might identify that a proposed partnership with a fintech firm introduces potential operational and reputational risks.
-If the message to the business is simply that the partnership introduces “unacceptable third-party risk,” the conversation is likely to end quickly.
+The risk team might identify that the relationship introduces operational dependencies and reputational exposure through a third-party provider.
+If the message to the business is simply that the arrangement creates “unacceptable third-party risk,” the conversation is likely to end quite quickly.

 Allianz on climate risk and the future of insurability